 That ginormous meal isn’t the only reason that you feel like conking out on the couch after Thanksgiving dinner.
 Turkey is rich in tryptophan, an amino acid that the body uses to produce the neurotransmitter serotonin.
 Your body needs serotonin to feel sleepy, and eating more tryptophan-heavy foods at dinner or as a pre-bedtime snack could help bring on that tired feeling.
 And turkey’s just one option: Quinoa, nuts, seeds, tofu, cheese, chicken, fish, oats, beans, lentils, and eggs all pack plenty of the stuff, too.

-Sip a sleep-promoting tea.
 For centuries, people have turned to relaxation-promoting herbal teas to help them fall asleep easier and stay asleep longer.
-A few to consider adding to your bedtime routine:
+A few teas for sleep to consider adding to your bedtime routine:

 - Chamomile.
 The sweet, daisy-like flower promotes feelings of calm that can help ease anxiety and insomnia.
 Before bed, steep a teaspoon of chamomile leaves in boiling water for 10 minutes (sweeten it with a tablespoon of Himalayan Mad Honey, if you’d like) and sip your way to sleepiness.
 Or, add a few drops of chamomile essential oil to a hot bath or shower.